 Code of Conduct

-Unless specified by respective programmes, participants on programmes of the School of Continuing and Professional Education should observe the following rules:
+Unless specified by respective programmes, students of the School of Continuing and Professional Education, City University of Hong Kong (CityU SCOPE) should observe the following rules:

-Participants enrolled in any SCOPE programme must pursue their studies with academic honesty.
+Students must pursue their studies with academic honesty.
 Academic honesty is central to the conduct of academic work.
-Participants are expected to present their own work, give proper acknowledgement of other's work, and honestly report findings obtained.
-Participants must comply with the course assessment regulations.
+Students are expected to present your own work, give proper acknowledgement of other's work, and honestly report findings obtained.
+Students must comply with the programme assessment regulations.

 The following are examples of academically dishonest behaviour.
 You must refrain from such behaviour.